In this drug factsheet:DIN (Drug Identification Number)

 Who should NOT take this medication?

-- is allergic to denosumab or to any of the ingredients of the medication
+- are allergic to denosumab or any ingredients of the medication